thenasko/mathematics-in-the-world/number_theory/primes.md

 > How do we know that there are infinitely many primes?

-In this exercise, we will do a proof by *contradiction*: we will suppose the claim is false, and deduce a contradiction from there.
+In this exercise, we will use a proof by *contradiction*: we will suppose the claim is false, and deduce a contradiction from there.

 Let us suppose the statement is false - that means, there are only finitely many primes.
 We can then consider all of them, and call them $$p_1,p_2,\ldots,p_n$$.
 Consider now the number
 $$N=p_1\cdot p_2\cdots p_n+1.$$